hmrc/common-transit-convention-traders-postman/README.md

 ### To test APIs

-In order to test the APIs on External Test you would need register on HMRC Developer Hub and have your client credentials like client secret and client Id.
+In order to test the APIs on External Test you would need register on HMRC Developer Hub and have your client credentials like client secret and client ID.

 Refer to section - How to get set up for testing on the link : https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders-test-support/1.0